Eghamarian/sociotherapy/_short/12_recipe.md

 Bring confidence to a boil, add ignorance and confidence to it,<br>
 and stir until they dissolve into a competitive spirit,<br>
 Strain the mix and empty the content in a pyrex,<br>
-Cut arrogance in the shape of leadership and lay them around the container,<br>
+Cut arrogance in the shape of leadership and lay it around the container,<br>
-Squeeze a few drops of anti-commusim on top and
+Add a hint of anti-commusim and <br>
 leave the whole thing before politicians' eyes for a short time.<br>
 <br>
 Voilà, market economy is ready to serve.<br>